oliviersorine/fix-audio-crackling/README.md

 > -Command

-Precises to powershell we when to execute the following command
+Precises to powershell I want to execute the following command

 > $Process = Get-Process audiodg;